I-35W Mississippi River bridge: Memorial garden

 A prime feature in the garden includes 13 steel I-beam and opaque glass columns.
 Each column has a name engraved of someone lost, along with their story, some even written in their native language.
 These 13 columns' linear length totals 81 ft, signifying the date of the collapse (08/01/07).
 Behind the 13 columns is a black granite water wall.
 On the wall, stainless steel words form the quote, "Our lives are not only defined by what happens, but by how we act in the face of it, not only by what life brings us, but by what we bring to life.
 Selfless actions and compassion create enduring community out of tragic events."
 Along with the quote, the names of the 171 survivors are etched into the black stone.
 Another part of the memorial includes a path leading to the bluff, overlooking the Mississippi River and the new I-35W Bridge.
 At night, the columns, pathway and water wall are illuminated by LED lights.

 Musical homage

 In May 2008, an orchestral piece composed by Osmo Vänskä titled "The Bridge" was premiered by the Metropolitan Symphony Orchestra, led by William Schrickel, assistant-principal bassist of the Minnesota Orchestra.
 Vänskä himself attended the world premiere.

-In La Dispute's third studio album, Rooms of The House, several references are made to the disaster, but song "35" describes the event.
+In La Dispute's third studio album, Rooms of the House, several references are made to the disaster, but song "35" describes the event.

+Local record label Electro-Voice released a three-disc benefit CD, Musicians for Minneapolis, which raised money for the victims of the bridge collapse.
+Musicians included Deke Dickerson, Los Lobos, Steve Vai, Dick Dale, Les Claypool, Calexico, DJ Spooky, and M. Ward, as well as local bands such as the Vibro Champs.